What’s an Attachment Style in Relationships?

 Are Attachment Styles Unhealthy In Relationships?

-Or do you feel unable to commit or truly engage in a relationship?
+Or do you feel unable to commit or genuinely engage in a relationship?
 It could be because of a more avoidant attachment style, a need to keep people at arm’s length to keep yourself emotionally safe.

 Insecure attachment styles can become unhealthy when you are unaware of your needs and get into a negative spiral with your partner.
 This often happens with couples, and it is important to recognize the negative spirals and how your attachment styles may be contributing to the ways you are hurting each other.